erromu/minibone/README.md

 [![Check](https://github.com/erromu/minibone/actions/workflows/python-check.yml/badge.svg)](https://github.com/erromu/minibone/actions/workflows/python-check.yml)  [![Deploy](https://github.com/erromu/minibone/actions/workflows/python-publish.yml/badge.svg)](https://github.com/erromu/minibone/actions/workflows/python-publish.yml)

 # minibone
+Small boiler plate with tools for multithreading.

-Minibone is a set of common classes for:
+Minibone is a set of valuable classes for:

-- Multithreading
+- __Daemon__: for multithreading tasks
 - Among others (I will add more later)

-## Deployed on PyPi

-A deploy to PyPi will be triggered on each release for minibone package
+It will be deployed to PyPi when a new release is created

 ## Installation